tur-nr/polymer-redux/readme.md

 });
 ```

-`dispatch()` also takes a function that returns a action object, or the standard redux way.
+`dispatch()` also takes a function that returns an action object, or the standard redux way.

 ```javascript
 Polymer({